raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Object Type Specialization

-You can declare object types that inherit from other object types a sub-type inherits all the properties of its parent type.
-In the example below, the type `Employee` inherits all properties of its parent type `Person`.
+You can declare object types that inherit from other object types.
+A sub-type inherits all the properties of its parent type.
+In the following example, the type `Employee` inherits all properties of its parent type `Person`.

 ```yaml
 #%RAML 1.0